-My cottage originally was two farmers cottages but when we purchased in 1989 these two properties had already been made into one dwelling.
+The cottage was originally two farmers cottages, with water supply from the well, near to the entrance.
+When we purchased in 1989 these two properties had already been made into one dwelling.

 I believe they are probably about 300 years old, so are built of stone, have extremely thick walls, a slate roof, and oak beams, so lots of character.